MusicDin/kubitect/docs/examples/metallb.md

 # Layer2

 `layer2` mode is easier to configure.
-All you have to do is just configure the MetalLB section in [terraform.tfvar](/terraform.tfvars):
+You only need to configure the MetalLB section in [terraform.tfvar](/terraform.tfvars):
 ```hcl
 metallb_enabled  = "true"
 metallb_protocol = "layer2"